(866) 678-8505

 • Key function: The key function of the brake pad is ensuring the vehicle stops evenly and effectively.
 Therefore, it’s essential to keep the pads in good condition on all wheels to prevent the vehicle from pulling to one side or losing the braking ability.

-Although the brake pad is the most common cause of squealing sounds from a vehicle, it’s not the only one.
-Many other brake or electrical-related components in a car can cause squealing sounds.
+Although the brake pad is the most common cause of squeaking sounds from a vehicle, it’s not the only one.
+Many other brake or electrical-related components in a car can cause squeaking sounds.

 Transparency example in a brake pad service

-Let’s see how a vehicle inspection defines the car service needed to fix a brake pad problem causing squealing noises.
+Let’s see how a vehicle inspection defines the car service needed to fix a brake pad problem causing squ eakingnoises.

 In this example, the technician found that the brake pad was worn out.
 The brake pad is essential for the vehicle’s braking performance, and it works directly with other brake components like rotors, discs, calipers, etc.

-In this scheduled service, the customer stated their car was making a squealing noise, especially when backing up the garage.
-Brake pads commonly cause squealing sounds on purpose to alarm the car owner.
+In this scheduled service, the customer stated their car was making a squeaking noise, especially when backing up the garage.
+Brake pads commonly cause squeaking sounds on purpose to alarm the car owner.

 With these findings, the technician will also take a look at the brake rotors and calipers.
 Then, they'll plan a fix for the whole system.